List of Bakugan: Skyress

 Storm Skyress evolved from Skyress when Shun met an illusionary girl he realized was his mother in the past.
-Because of him missing his mother, he wanted to stay with her so that she wouldn't get ill like she did, realized he could not live alone with an illusionary form of his younger mother and his friends were depending on him.
+Because of him missing his mother, he wanted to stay with her so that she would not get ill like she did, realized he could not live alone with an illusionary form of his younger mother and his friends were depending on him.
 She is a larger, stronger version of Skyress with a colossal wingspan and a blade-tipped tail.
 In Blast From the Past, she was killed by Mechtavius Destroyer, but was resurrected when the Brawlers went back in time to stop Mechtavius Destroyer from destroying the universe.

 Ingram

 Shun's second Guardian Bakugan in New Vestroia.
 Shun saved Ingram in midair when he was being sucked into the Vestal Destroyer.
 Ingram is a bird-type monster with six wings and a hard-plated steel chest.
 His sharp, clawed feet can shred his opponents.
 He can also fly high into the air and nosedive directly into his opponents to eliminate them.